Back To Main Menu

 • Qualification

-Dr Eleanor A. L. Tan is Principal Lecturer and Programme Leader for the Royal College of Music (RCM) Bachelor of Music (Honours) degree at Nanyang Academy of Fine Arts’ (NAFA) School of Music.
+Dr Eleanor A. L. Tan is Principal Lecturer at the Nanyang Academy of Fine Arts’ (NAFA) School of Music.
 Since joining the academy in 2002, she has played a significant role in the development of its music diploma and degree curricula.
+Dr Tan is actively involved in teaching and research, and has been a committed mentor to students since her first appointment at the National Institute of Education, Nanyang Technological University (NTU) in 1991.

-Dr Tan embarked on her doctoral studies with the support of the National Arts Council Overseas Bursary, Tan Kah Kee Postgraduate Scholarship, and the University of Queensland Graduate Scholarship.
+In the mid-nineties, she embarked on her doctoral studies with the support of the National Arts Council Overseas Bursary, Tan Kah Kee Postgraduate Scholarship, and the University of Queensland Graduate Scholarship.
 She also received support through a Fellowship grant and as Teaching Assistant at the Eastman School of Music, University of Rochester, where she undertook postgraduate studies with Nelita True.

-As a strong believer in service to the community, she has contributed as a committee member for the Ministry of Education’s music syllabus development for O- and A-Levels.
-Dr Tan is a member of the Tan Kah Kee International Society and a national representative of the Southeast Asian Directors of Music (SEADOM).
-She has also served as member of the Arts Resource Panel with the National Arts Council, as well as a panel member for the Cultural Medallion and Young Artists Awards, Major Grants Assessment, Scholarships and Bursaries, and the NAC Piano and Violin Competition.
-She is frequently invited as adjudicator for such events as the Singapore Youth Festival, IASAS Music Cultural Convention, Vivace National Inter-JC Piano Ensemble Competition, and as co-facilitator for Living Music – a series initiated by the SYC Ensemble Singers.
+As a strong believer in service to the community, Dr Tan has contributed as a committee member for the Ministry of Education’s music syllabus development for O- and A-Levels.
+She has served as a member of the Arts Resource Panel with the National Arts Council, as well as a panel member for the Cultural Medallion and Young Artists Awards, Major Grants Assessment, Scholarships and Bursaries, and the NAC Piano and Violin Competition.
 She is also privileged to serve as doctoral examiner for both local and foreign universities.

 Dr Tan studied the piano with Mr Ong Lip Tat (Singapore), Professors Susan Starr, Karen Shaw, Nelita True, Menahem Pressler, and Edward Auer.
 Her mentors also include Dr David Pear and PhD supervisor Professor Malcolm Gillies.